 Frequency: 1 – 2 times per week

 Your shrubs or trees’ water needs will depend on the tree type and your local climate.
 Water more in summer and less in winter.
 Generally trees over 40 ft. will have tapped an underground water source, so probably no need to water.
-Only if they are showing signs of dehydration.
+Only if they are showing signs of dehydration1.
 Water them at least once every week in summer and every other week in winter if you do not know their water needs.

 Mulching and Fertilizers